imnulhaqueruman/puku-editor-subscritption/README.md

     - Force key rotation

   ---
+  14. Credit Limit Policy

+  IMPORTANT: 10 Credits is a HARD LIMIT (Not Unlimited)

+  Previous Behavior (REMOVED):
+  ❌ Users got unlimited credits through auto-reset
+  ❌ When credits depleted, system deleted user and created fresh account with 10 new credits ❌ This allowed unlimited usage in 10-credit batches

+  Current Behavior (IMPLEMENTED):
+  ✅ Each user gets exactly 10 credits (ONE TIME)
+  ✅ Credits deduct as API keys are consumed
+  ✅ When remaining_limit ≤ 0.1:
+     • User is PERMANENTLY BLOCKED (blocked = true)
+     • OpenRouter API key is DELETED
+     • All future requests return error: "Your total_limit has been exceeded.
+Access blocked."
+  ✅ NO automatic resets
+  ✅ NO credit top-ups (unless manually implemented by admin)

+  User Lifecycle:
+  1. New User → 10 credits, blocked = false
+  2. Using Service → Credits decrease (10 → 9 → 8 ... → 0.1)
+  3. Credits Depleted (≤ 0.1) → blocked = true, API key deleted
+  4. Future Requests → Permanent error message

+  Admin Manual Unblock (Future Enhancement):
+  To unblock a user, admin would need to:
+  - Set blocked = false
+  - Reset remaining_limit to desired value
+  - Create new OpenRouter API key
+  - Update key and hash in database

+  ---
-  This system design provides a robust, scalable solution for managing OpenRouter API keys with automatic rotation and credit tracking, leveraging
-  Cloudflare's edge infrastructure for optimal performance. give me a readme with this
+  This system design provides a robust, scalable solution for managing OpenRouter API keys with automatic rotation and credit tracking, enforcing a strict 10-credit limit per user, leveraging Cloudflare's edge infrastructure for optimal performance.